open/close all folders

 - Beta Outfit: Before settling on the Spy Catsuit we have now, Widowmaker had at least two different outfits that were quite different from what we know today.
 The first was a grey and light brown outfit with a midriff section, cleavage, and light armor that looks much less stylized than her current attire.
 She wore this while training as a Talon agent, as her skin was normal (but her eyes and hair were not) because her heart rate hadn't yet been slowed down.
 Sometime afterwards, she would don even less stylized, plain, yet remarkably practical Talon fatigues that stood in even bigger contrast to her current outfit, as shown in Legacy.

 - Big Fancy House: Her home stage, Château Guillard.
-While it appears to be somewhat abandoned or under renovation given the amount of crates, paint buckets, and tarps over furniture, it also appears to still be Widowmaker's current base of operation to some extent (as evidenced by her open laptop on a table and her rifle propped up next to it), and at the very least she's been there recently to schedule her flight to Monaco (referencing "Masquerade").
+While it appears to be somewhat abandoned or under renovation given the amount of crates, paint buckets, and tarps over furniture, it also appears to still be Widowmaker's current base of operations to some extent (as evidenced by her open laptop on a table and her rifle propped up next to it), and at the very least she's been there recently to schedule her flight to Monaco (referencing "Masquerade").

 - Bitch in Sheep's Clothing: It's complicated, but she would look like this to those that doesn't know how her origin story goes, such as Ana, deeming Gerard to be a fool to even love her.
 Widowmaker is a bitch, yes, but she really doesn't see the need to hide behind a sheep's clothing in the current time, and there was a time that she was a pure sheep as Amélie.